AndreMIsidoro/tools/README.md

 	wappalyzer : Used to find the technolagies used to build a webserver

 ## Web Proxies
-	OWAS-ZAP : open source tool to primary use of web proxies is to capture and replay HTTP requests Burp Suite : paid tool (with a free version) to primary use of web proxies is to capture and replay HTTP requests proxychains : routes all traffic coming from any command-line tool to any proxy we specify
+	ZAP : open source tool to primary use of web proxies is to capture and replay HTTP requests Burp Suite : paid tool (with a free version) to primary use of web proxies is to capture and replay HTTP requests proxychains : routes all traffic coming from any command-line tool to any proxy we specify